Building a Distributed Rule Engine: A Comprehensive Guide

 value = 2

-: A simple action definition might look like:
+2. Actions: A simple action definition might be defined as:

 [action]